Hybrid Events

 Opportunities and limitations of hybrid events

-Hybrid events have permanently changed the event culture.
-Thus, on the one hand, contemporary hybrid conferences deliver new experiences for attendees.
-On the other hand, they also bring various opportunities as well as restrictions for you as a host.
+Hybrid events have permanently changed event culture.
+On the one hand, contemporary hybrid conferences deliver new experiences for attendees.
+On the other hand, they also bring various opportunities as well as constraints for you as a host.

-Hybrid events entail some new opportunities and perspectives.
+Hybrid events entail a number of new opportunities and perspectives.
 In particular, these include:

-In contrast to classic on-site events, you can use interactive online elements within the framework of hybrid events.
+In contrast to classic on-site events, hybrid events let you use interactive online elements.
 These include, for example, surveys or a chat function for interaction between attendees.
-By using modern technologies such as augmented or virtual reality, you can give them the opportunity to experience hidden additional content on site.
-The interactive participation of the attendees in your event creates a significantly improved experience and can thus enhance their engagement in your event or your company.
+With modern technologies such as augmented or virtual reality, you can additionally give on-site attendees the chance to discover hidden bonus content.
+Interactive participation creates a markedly better experience and binds attendees more strongly to your event and your company.

-Digital access to events enables attendees to attend the event regardless of location or time.
-Hybrid events therefore also allow visitors who cannot be on site for time, personal or financial reasons to take part in your event.
-A 2024 Bitkom study reported that 68% of German enterprises ran at least one hybrid event in 2024 — nearly twice as many as in 2021 (source: Bitkom 2024).
-In addition, all attendees can also view any recordings of the event again afterwards.
+Digital access to events lets attendees join regardless of location and, in some cases, regardless of time.
+Hybrid events thus also allow people who cannot be on-site for reasons of time, personal circumstances or cost to take part in your event.
+A Bitkom study shows that 68% of German companies ran at least one hybrid event in 2024 — almost twice as many as in 2021 (source: Bitkom 2024).
+On top of that, all attendees can rewatch any recordings of the event afterwards.

 Reporting and analytics

-Thanks to professional digital attendee management, hybrid events enable the collection and evaluation of all attendee data, naturally in compliance with the GDPR.
-This way, you can not only evaluate how many visitors your event has, but also, for example, which content is used particularly often and what the viewers are most interested in.
-The evaluated data can form a solid basis for the development of new events in order to improve their content and perhaps even personalise them for individual target groups.
+Thanks to professional digital attendee management, hybrid events enable the collection and evaluation of all attendee data — naturally in compliance with the GDPR.
+This way you can evaluate not only how many visitors your event had, but also, for example, which content was used most often and what the audience engaged with most.
+The evaluated data forms a solid basis for developing future events, improving their content and even personalising them for individual target groups.

-Hybrid events provide the opportunity to offer attendees an even better experience of the event.
-Thus, hybrid events are not only generally perceived by attendees as modern and innovative, they also offer the opportunity for branding and thus conform to the corporate design of the hosts.
-This increases the chance of future events attracting higher numbers of attendees and allowing your company to build a long-term relationship with them.
+Hybrid events offer the chance to give attendees an even better event experience.
+They are generally perceived as modern and innovative, and they also offer scope for branding in line with the host’s corporate design.
+This increases the likelihood that future events will attract higher attendance and that your company can build a long-term relationship with its audience.

 Contribution to sustainability

-Sustainability is becoming an increasingly important factor in the organization of events.
-Hybrid events contribute to this by reducing the number of attendees who have to travel to the venue.
-Not only does this save a considerable amount of CO₂ emissions for travel, it can also reduce the amount of waste generated on-site significantly.
-Hybrid events therefore contribute significantly to efficiency – especially in sustainability.
+Sustainability is becoming an ever more important factor in organising events.
+Hybrid events contribute to it by reducing the number of attendees who have to travel to the venue.
+This not only saves a considerable amount of travel-related CO₂ emissions, it can also significantly reduce on-site waste.
+Hybrid events therefore contribute substantially to efficiency — especially when it comes to sustainability.

-In contrast to the numerous advantages and opportunities that hybrid events can offer, possible limitations and risks should also be considered carefully in advance.
-These may include, for instance:
+Alongside the many advantages and opportunities hybrid events can offer, possible constraints and risks should also be weighed carefully in advance.
+These may include, for example:

-Should an event also be recorded and streamed live, appropriately qualified staff will be needed.
-The support of attendees participating online should also not be neglected.
-At the same time, more extensive technical equipment and a professional webcast provider are required for hybrid events.
-This can involve additional effort, which is usually quickly recouped.
-We offer qualified staff as well as the required technology at reasonable prices.
+If an event is also to be filmed and live-streamed, appropriately trained staff are required.
+The support of online attendees should not be neglected either.
+At the same time, more extensive technical equipment and a competent webcast provider are needed for hybrid events.
+This can entail additional effort, which usually pays for itself quickly.
+We provide trained staff and the necessary technology at fair prices.

 Complex processes require training

-Hybrid events have significantly more complex processes than pure on-site events.
-All content and information must be adapted accordingly so both groups can perceive it in the best possible way — including accessibility per WCAG 2.2, which becomes mandatory for many providers in Germany from June 2025 under the BFSG (source: BMAS, BFSG 2025).
-In order to handle these complex processes, your in-house employees also need to be trained appropriately in advance.
-We offer professional training and the necessary know-how for successful implementation — see also our page on accessible livestreams.
+Hybrid events involve considerably more complex workflows than purely on-site events.
+All content and information must be adapted so that both groups of attendees can take it in optimally — including accessibility per WCAG 2.2, which from June 2025 becomes mandatory for many providers under the German Accessibility Strengthening Act (BFSG) (source: BMAS, BFSG 2025).
+Handling these complex workflows also requires training your own staff in advance.
+We provide professional training and the know-how needed for a successful delivery — see also our page on accessible livestreams.

 Possibly fewer live attendees